thelogbox/thelogbox.github.com/_posts/2014-4-10-javascript-guessing-game.md

 {% endhighlight %}

-Next task is how to pop a card from the deck and display the picture.  [needs more verbiage]
+Next task is how to pop a card from the deck and display the picture.
+What we want is to take the top card from the Array, make it available for data retrieval and display the picture.

 {% highlight java %}

+  var currcard = null;

   function Draw() {
     currcard  =  deck.shift();